-This post lists our picks for the 10 top New Orleans Attractions that first-time visitors should plan to see.
+This post lists our picks for the 10 top New Orleans attractions that first-time visitors should plan to see.

-1. Explore the French Quarter
+1. Explore the Architecture of the French Quarter

 Perhaps the most popular destination for both tourists and locals alike, the French Quarter offers an authentic NOLA experience, day or night.